ChrisG-Mesh/client-app-google-ext/README.md

 # Client Side - Google Extension x Mesh

-This README will guide you through the steps to get the extension up and running.
+This README will guide you through the steps to get the extension up and running with our Mesh Web SDK

 ### Communication with Server App

 This extension communicates with a [Server app](https://github.com/ChrisG-Mesh/server-side-google-ext) using React with Next.js and the [Mesh Web SDK](https://docs.meshconnect.com/guides/getting-started).
 The communication involves sending and receiving events via Socket.io between the server and client apps.

-Ensure that the server app is active by running the following command in the server app directory:
+Ensure that the server app is active by running the following command in the server app directory before attempting to use the extension:

 ```sh